bitintheskud/ansible-role-kdump/README.md

-# Ansible Role: kdump
+# Ansible Role: ansible-role-kdump

-This Ansible role configures kdump on RedHat 8 systems.
+This Ansible role is used for [brief description of the role's purpose].

 ## Requirements

-None.
+No specific requirements.

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Below is a list of default values along with a description for each variable.## Dependencies

+A list of other roles hosted on Galaxy or elsewhere that this role depends on.

+- dependency1
+- dependency2

+## Example Playbook

+Including an example of how to use your role:

+## License

+[License Name]

+## Author Information

+This role was created in 2023 by bitintheskud.